databricks/terraform-provider-databricks/docs/data-sources/aws_crossaccount_policy.md

 # databricks_aws_crossaccount_policy Data Source

+-> **Note** This resource has evolving API, which may change in future versions of provider.
+Please always consult [latest documentation](https://docs.databricks.com/administration-guide/account-api/iam-role.html#language-Your%C2%A0VPC,%C2%A0default) in case of any questions.

-This data source constructs necessary AWS cross-account policy for you, which is based on [official documentation](https://docs.databricks.com/administration-guide/account-settings/aws-accounts.html).
+This data source constructs necessary AWS cross-account policy for you, which is based on [official documentation](https://docs.databricks.com/administration-guide/account-api/iam-role.html#language-Your%C2%A0VPC,%C2%A0default).

 ## Example Usage